giovannibussotti/GIP/docs/source/giptools/geInteraction.rst

 -----------

 The ``geInteraction`` module aims at detecting CNV genes across multiple samples and identifying gene interactions using a correlation-based network approach.

+The algorithm steps:

-The module loads the GIP files with the gene sequencing coverage values (.covPerGe.gz files) of all samples, then selects CNV genes.
+1. Load the GIP files with the gene sequencing coverage values (.covPerGe.gz files) of all samples,
+2. Select CNV genes.
 These are defined as the genes with a normalized coverage variation within the sample set greater than --minDelta.
-Next it builds a network and evaluates clusters based on the correlation computed between all CNV gene pairs.
+3. Compute all-VS-all gene coverage correlation
+4. Compute correlation clusters (cc) using one of the clustering algorithms: mclust (default), kmeans (``--kmeansClusters``), MCL (``--MCLinflation``).
+5. Optionally remove CNV genes belonging to small cc (``--clMinSize``), or placed at a significant distance from the cluster centroid.
+To do that, for each cluster the module measures the centroid, the mean euclidian distance and the standard deviation.
+Cluster members whose distance from the centroid is greater than ``--clMaxSDdist`` standard deviations from the mean are removed.
+6. Generate the gene normalized coverage heatmap (".CNV.pdf") and table (".CNV.xlsx").
 The heatmapType parameter has 4 options.
 If \"scaled\" values are first centered subtracting the mean gene normalized coverage across samples, then scaled dividing by the standard deviation.
 If \"log10\" values are log10 transformed.
 If \"saturated\" values are saturated at \-\-covSaturation.
 If \"flatten\" values are first subracted by the min gene normalized coverage across samples, then saturated at \-\-covSaturation.
 The latter visualization option is useful to appreciate coverage variations of genes that are highly amplified in all samples.

-The second part of this module is about producing correlation networks.
-First the module computes a all vs all CNV absolute correlation matrix.
-Then it predicts gene CNV clusters using mclust, MCL or a kmeans approach.
-Next, the module applies a filtering routine in which the user can remove small clusters or gene CNVs placed at a significant distance from the cluster centroid.
-To do that, for each cluster the module measures the centroid, the mean euclidian distance and the standard deviation.
-Cluster members whose distance from the centroid is greater than ``--clMaxSDdist`` standard deviations from the mean are removed.
+7. Plot the all-VS-all correlation heatmap (".corr.pdf") and table (".corr.xlsx").
+The plot file include also a line plot showing the scaled normalized gene coverage of genes in each cc across samples.
+8. Produce PCA scatterplots and standard deviation and entropy histograms as general descriptors of detected CNVs (".overview.pdf").
+9. Compute static and interactive correlation networks based on all-VS-all CNV **absolute** correlation.
+The network nodes represent gene CNVs and the edges the absolute correlation value.
+The higher the correlation the closer the nodes.
+Edges colors indicate whether the correlation between gene pairs is positive or negative.
+The color of the nodes reflect the network clusters (nc) computed with either of the clustering algorithms.
+The same options used to select the cc clustering method (``--kmeansClusters`` and ``--MCLinflation``) and the cc filters (``--clMinSize`` and ``--clMaxSDdist``) apply also to nc.
+Between cc and nc there are two important differences.
+The first is that cc are based on pearson correlation values (i.e. including both positive and negative scores), while nc are based on the absolute correlation scores.
+The difference second is that cc quality remove CNV genes from all results, while nc filters will impact only the network plot and tables.

 Example